gibbsly/luc/README.md

 **Description:** These 2 functions both remove a mob without the death animation. `clean_delete_mob` removes a mob without the `poof` particles that usually appear when you delete a mob with a merge command.

 ### `luc:hurt_mob` / `luc:hurt_player`
 **Description:** These 2 functions visually cause a player or mob to look like they took damage without actually causing any damage.
 This does not work on the ender dragon.
+Mostly obsolete now with the damage command.

 ### `luc:knockback_player`
 **Description:** This function knocks a player back similarly to how being hit with an arrow or by a melee attack would.
 This uses the rotation context of the execution of the function to apply knockback.
+Mostly obsolete now with the damage command.

 ### `luc:prng` / `luc:rng`
 **Description:** This function returns a random number to the score `rng= luc.main`. `prng` is a pseudorandom number generator with a period of 2^32 and `rng` uses the UUID of a summoned area effect cloud to grab a random number.